 Bridgewater recently hosted industry leader and longtime client and friend, Raytheon CIO Robin Diamonte.
-In a discussion hosted by Bridgewater Client Advisor Jessica Oleson, Robin talks about her journey to the top and the role of leadership in advancing Diversity and Inclusion in the workplace.
+In a discussion hosted by Bridgewater Client Advisor Jessica Oleson, Diamonte talks about her journey to the top and the role of leadership in advancing Diversity and Inclusion in the workplace.

 Harlem Children's Zone's president, Geoffrey Canada, sat down with Bridgewater Founder Ray Dalio to express the importance of investing in the country's youth at an early age, which Canada has done for over 30 years.
 "My mission is to help, at minimum, an additional million children in this country," he said.